Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 ### *Tools to measure RAM and CPU consumption*

-Code Snippet: The piece of code on which the profiling is tested!
+Code Snippet: This is the piece of code on which the profiling is tested.
 Feel free to try your code using profiling tools.
-This piece of code is known as “Julia Set”.
+This piece of code is known as Julia Set.

 ```python
 def calculate_z_serial_purepython(maxiter, zs, cs):